Appendix C - Handicap Allowances

 When handicap allowances are applied, a player with a plus Playing Handicap moves up towards zero including rounding.
 This is to maintain the same relative difference between Playing Handicaps.
 Extra Holes:

 Handicap allowances are designed to create equity over 9 or 18 holes.
-The Terms of the Competition should specify where handicap strokes should be applied if extra holes are required to determine the winner or other finishing positions (see Official Guide to the Rules of Golf, Committee Procedures, Section 7A).
+The Terms of the Competition should specify where handicap strokes should be applied if extra holes are required to determine the winner or other finishing positions (see Official Guide to the Rules of Golf, Committee Procedures, Section 5A(6)).

-Example 1: In singles match play between player A and player B, player A plays off zero (0) strokes and player B receives 8 strokes in the match.
-Example 2: In four-ball match play, Player A would play off zero (0) strokes, player B would receive 7 strokes, player C would receive 15 strokes and player D would receive 26 strokes.
-Note: The strokes received in Four-Ball match play remain the same even if the lowest handicap player is unable to play.
-C/3 – Examples of How to Allocate Strokes in Handicap Competitions Involving Plus Handicap Players and When Handicap Allowances Apply The following illustration indicates how an 85% handicap allowance is applied to two teams playing in a Four-Ball stroke play competition with Course Handicaps of +4 (player A), 16 (player B), 7 (player C) and 26 (player D): The 85% handicap allowance results in a 17-stroke difference between partners for Team 1 and a 16-stroke difference between partners for Team 2.
-This is approximately 85% of the difference between the Course Handicaps, and maintains relative equity.
-When applying a handicap allowance, any reduction will always result in a Playing Handicap closer to zero, including for players with a plus Handicap Index.
-Examples:
+Example 1: In singles individual stroke-play events, the 95% handicap allowance is applied to each player’s Course Handicap, which means player A receives 10 strokes, player B receives 17 strokes, player C receives 26 strokes and player D receives 37 strokes.
+Example 2: In singles match play between player A and player B, where the handicap allowance is 100%, player A plays off zero (0) strokes and player B receives 8 strokes in the match.
+Example 3: In Four-Ball match play, player A would play off zero (0) strokes, player B would receive 7 strokes (90% of the difference in Course Handicap from player A), player C would receive 15 strokes (90% of 17) and player D would receive 26 strokes (90% of 29).
+Example 4: In Foursomes match play where players A and B are Team 1 and players C and D are Team 2, Team 2 would receive 19 strokes (50% of the difference between each Team’s combined Course Handicaps).
+Notes: 1.
+The strokes received in Four-Ball match play remain the same even if the lowest handicap player is unable to play.
+2. For ease of illustration, the handicap allowance has been applied to the rounded Course Handicap in the above examples.
+C/3 – Examples of How to Allocate Strokes in Handicap Competitions Involving Plus Handicap Players and When Handicap Allowances Apply The following illustration indicates how an 85% handicap allowance is applied to two teams playing in a Four-Ball stroke play competition with Course Handicaps of +4 (player A), 16 (player B), 7 (player C) and 26 (player D):